On this page

-All contributory and non-contributory parent visas are subject to capping.
-Capping is the number of visas set by the minister for a class for that program year has been reached, no further visas can be granted in that class in that program year.
+All non-contributory parent visas are subject to capping.
+Capping is the number of visas set by the minister for a class for that Migration Programme year that may be granted until that cap is reached.
+No further visas can be granted in that class in that Migration Programme year.

 Parent Processing Priorities

-Fact Sheet 21 – Managing the Migration Program
+Fact Sheet 21 – Managing the Migration Programme

 Visa application charge

-All applicants for a parent category visa are required to pay a first and second visa application charge (VAC).
+All applicants for a parent category visa are required to pay a first instalment of the visa application charge (first VAC) and the second instalment of the visa application charge (second VAC).